-Mastery portrait: Students who are prepared to take this class are typically mid- to late teens, high-schoolers approaching young-adulthood.
+Students who are prepared to take this class are typically mid- to late teens, high-schoolers approaching young-adulthood.
 This developmental stage is an inspirational one, brimming with lots of new characteristics.
-It's imperative, then, that this course not only provide the academic components necessary to achieve mastery of the content of the class and skills associated with poetic knowledge; but also to help engage the student in development of their moral virtues.
-These three aspects of the course would comprise the "learning target".
+It's imperative, then, that this course not only will provide the academic components necessary to achieve mastery of the content of the class and skills associated with poetic knowledge, but also will help engage the student in development of moral virtues.
+These three aspects of the course would comprise the learning target.

-- At the completion of this course cum laude students will be able to explicate the poems studied in the final eight chapters of The Art of Poetry, laying a strong foundation that will guide them and promote understanding while fostering their own poetic knowledge and creativity. - Additionally, they will have attained greater knowledge about the history surrounding those poems.
-This includes more in-depth knowledge of form, movement and genre; and how to apply this knowledge when crafting their own poems. - Students will also be guided in the development of virtues.
+- At the completion of this course cum laude students will be able to explicate the 19 poems studied in the first eight chapters of The Art of Poetry, laying a strong foundation that will guide them and promote understanding while fostering their own poetic knowledge and creativity. - Additionally, they will have attained the knowledge necessary to identify and interpret the poetic elements in those poems.
+Similarly, this study will lay the foundation for students to craft their own poems. - Students will also be guided in the development of virtues.
 Poems may be the perfect way to read about and express what is true, good, and beautiful in the world our God has created.
 After all, poetry is the art of naming our inner and outer experiences by using figurative language in a way that hopefully connects with and uplifts others.
 Students will learn not only how poetry offers a meaningful way to praise God's creations, but also how to interpret language, the study of which can serve as a guide for students in all future studies.